 Lemongrass oil also has astringent properties, which can help increase the elasticity of the skin and leave it looking tighter and more youthful.

-The soothing properties of lemongrass oil can also benefit the scalp, relieving itchiness and symptoms of dandruff for cleaner, healthier hair.
+The soothing properties of lemongrass oil can also benefit the scalp, relieving itchiness and symptoms of dandruff for cleaner, healthier hair and is similar to rosemary oil for hair, which is also a great alternative as a hair growth oil.

 How do I use lemongrass essential oil for anxiety?